-At the SMA Law Group, we understand the seriousness of these charges and how they can affect you.
+At SMT Legal, we understand the seriousness of these charges and how they can affect you.
 We will investigate the charges against you so we can work towards getting them reduced or dismissed altogether.
-When you need a Washington County assault charges attorney, call us today.
+When you need an assault charges lawyer, call us today.

 What Are The Charges?

 There is no single charge of assault in Pennsylvania.
-A person can face a range of assault charges and the penalties range from misdemeanor to felony charges.
+A person can face a range of assault charges and the penalties range from a misdemeanor to felony charges.
 Today, we want to give a brief overview of assault charges and their penalties.
-Please know that this is not in depth and you should always speak with a qualified attorney when making decisions about your particular case.
+Please know that this is not in-depth and you should always speak with a qualified attorney when making decisions about your particular case.